schrobby/clip-stitcher/README.md

 - Download and process clips from YouTube URLs with timestamps
 - Optional smooth blend transitions between clips
+- Large clip number overlay in the bottom-left of each clip
 - Automatic video quality normalization (1080p, 30fps)
 - Clean modular codebase for easy customization